mk1859/seed_size/README.md

 # single seed RNA-seq

 Quality control of Col-0 and *dog1-4* experiment was performed earlier (REF and https://github.com/mk1859/single_seed).
-Here we start with quality controls for small large seeds experiment.
+Here we start with quality controls for smal/large seeds experiment.

-First, we need a refernce file as our library preparation protocol was designed to detect mRNAs.
+First, we need a reference file as our library preparation protocol was designed to detect mRNAs.
 To filter out non-protein-coding genes we needed a reference file with information about gene types.

 ``` R
 Araport <- read.csv ("Araport.txt", sep = "\t", header = TRUE)